adeelahsaanawan/adeelahsaanawan.github.io/README.md

-# Plain-Academic Template
-A truly simple website template for academics.
-It was developed with simplicity in mind (both in terms of style and in code complexity).

-Just download the two files (index.html and photo.gif) and start editing straightaway.
+My personal website, where I would be sharing my project, experience, blogs, talks and publications.

-Visit my website at: adeelahsaanawan.com
+Visit my website at:
+adeelahsaanawan.com